-- You’ve Got Cancer.
-Now What?
-May 13, 2010
+You’ve got cancer.
+Now what? | May 13, 2010

 Dr. Gazelle shares tips on how to cope if you or someone you love is diagnosed with cancer.

-- Participatory Medicine: A high-tech alliance with patients January 18, 2010
+Participatory medicine: A high-tech alliance with patients | Jan 18, 2010

 Participatory medicine is a new “buzz word” for a type of patient advocacy.
 In this article, Dr. Gazelle notes “presenting information in a conversational way, as opposed to a way that portrays the physician as the boss, can make for more productive interactions.
 When given all the facts, patients and doctors usually reach a well-informed, mutual decision.
 Technology is just one way in which patients can become engaged in their care.
 Physicians can engage patients simply by changing the way they talk to patients.”